Swoot1/ria2015/blog/2015-11-29-validation-with-firebase.markdown

 The world is not a safe place and there're many bad people that would love to wreck your database.
 That's why you <del>should</del> have to set up rules in your Firebase database, making their lives harder and yours easier.

 ###Default rules
-This is the default security rules when you create a new database in Firebase.
+These are the default security rules when you create a new database in Firebase.
 ```JSON
     {
       "rules": {